openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

 from a transcript provider.
 When the MITx Online video process is complete, and the course team has obtained transcripts from the transcript provider, the course team creates a video component and adds the video ID and transcript to the component.
-For more information, see :ref:`Add a Video to a Course`.
+For more information, see :ref:`Add a Video to a Course <Add a Video to a Course>`.

 ====================================
 Upload a Video for an MITx Online Course